Playing with cars! Toys that bridge generations and genders and enhance STEM learning.

-We all have some toys and later books that we have saved, talked about, hoped our children would love as well and Toy Cars top the list alongside dolls.
+We all have some toys and later books that we have saved, talked about, hoped our children would love as well and Wooden Car Set is top of the list alongside dolls.

 Things that roll, rush, speed, and maybe crash!!
 Cars and trucks have fascinated little toddlers and even adults from when they were invented.

 These timeless, ageless classics do more than just let us have fun.

 Play is best when it imitates life closely and yet sets the imagination soaring.
 Cars and trucks are close to life, and children can identify with them easily and engage with them instantly.
 Dr. Alison Bryant, CEO of Playscience says that they not only enhance cognitive and physical development but also help learn STEM concepts.